 A copy of the staff, student and parent/carer agreements can be found in the appendices of this policy.

 Parents/carers should be alerted to the e-safety policy during the referral interview, through the referral form and it should be made available as a hard copy or electronically if requested.
 The E-Safety policy and additional information related to e-safety is accessible from The Patch Project Devon CIC website.
-Parents/carers should sign the AUP and read the school E-Safety policy during the referral interview before their child starts at The Patch Project Devon CIC.
+Parents/carers should sign the AUP and read the E-Safety policy during the referral interview before their child starts at The Patch Project Devon CIC.
 They should also be aware of and give consent to any guidance for online distance learning e.g. all meetings will be recorded.

 E-Safety in the curriculum